udayzee05/udayzee05/README.md

 * 🌍  I'm based in Pune
 * ✉️  You can contact me at [udayzee05@gmail.com](mailto:udayzee05@gmail.com)
-* 🧠  I'm learning I'm learning State of the art Dl and ML algorithms
+* 🧠  I'm learning State of the art Dl and ML algorithms
 * 🤝  I'm open to collaborating on I'm open to collaborating on Computer vision project

 <a href="https://www.github.com/udayzee05" target="_blank" rel="noreferrer"><img